rezamarzban/AI-Hello/README.md

 # AI-Hello
 Simple code to reading a handwritten digit number from any image by using Python AI libraries

-First run below command to building neuronal network for this model ONCE TIME:
+First run below command to building neural network for this model ONCE TIME:

 "python3 neurones-model.py"